 Why is it important to know your MV?

-Likewise, after mesocycles of heavy workout in between your MAV and MRV or even above your MRV, it is for sure a good thing to lower your volume from time to time to desensitize your body again and fully recover.
+Likewise, after weeks and weeks of heavy workouts in between your MAV and MRV or even above your MRV, it is for sure a good thing to lower your volume from time to time to desensitize your body.

-For that reason, it is crucial to know where your MV lies to ensure you don’t lose muscles and moreover stick to the appropriate “deload phase” volume.
+As you can see, it is crucial to know where your MV lies to ensure muscle maintenance and moreover, stick to the appropriate “deload phase” volume.

 How much volume do the front delts need to maintain their current size?